AdithyaSM31/PhotoInsights-AWS/README.md

 3. Commit changes
 4. Push and create pull requests

-## 📧 Contact

-For questions or issues, contact any team member:
-- Adithya Sankar Menon - 23BRS1079
-- Karthick Swaminathan - 23BRS1063
-- Sambari Bhuvan - 23BRS1189

-## 📄 License

-This project is for educational purposes as part of DA3 submission.

 ## 🙏 Acknowledgments

 - AWS Documentation and Tutorials
-- Course Instructor and Teaching Assistants
 - Open source libraries and tools used

 ---

 **Project Status**: 🔨 In Development

-**Last Updated**: October 29, 2025